samtalks/how-tos/README.md

     Host key verification failed.
     ```

     Delete the "offending" line from your `~/.ssh/known_hosts` file and then try again.
+You can track down the offending file by looking for the ip addresses at the begining of each known_host key.
+Often you'll find a conflicting ip address that was already used.
   * Now you should get something like this:

     ```